plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 ## Bayesian Reversible-jump MCMC

-:heavy_check_mark: Run BayesTraits again, specifying Dependent model, MCMC and, this time, specify the reversible-jump approach using the command
+:large_blue_diamond: Run BayesTraits again, specifying Dependent model, MCMC and, this time, specify the reversible-jump approach using the command

     rj exp 29

 The previous command also sets the prior.

-:heavy_check_mark: Type `run` to start, then when it finishes rename the output file _rjmcmc-dependent.txt_:
+:large_blue_diamond: Type `run` to start, then when it finishes rename the output file _rjmcmc-dependent.txt_:

     mv pelly.txt.Log.txt rjmcmc-dependent.txt